canonical/chisel/README.md

  option can be combined with globs (eg. `/tmp/file*: {until: mutate}`), it cannot be used to remove non-empty directories.
- - **arch**: accepts a list of known architectures for identifying contents which are only available for certain architetctures.
+ - **arch**: accepts a list of known architectures for identifying contents which are only available for certain architectures.
 Example:
  `/usr/bin/hello: {arch: amd64}` will instruct Chisel to extract and install the "/usr/bin/hello" file only when chiselling an amd64 filesystem.